Wigner entropy conjecture and the interference formula in quantum phase space: Introduction

 \textit{Quantum phase space.} The phase-space representation of quantum mechanics has emerged as a powerful and insightful framework for understanding and analyzing quantum systems.
 By providing a bridge between the quantum and classical worlds, this approach improves our understanding of quantum systems and opens new research avenues in quantum science.
 This representation not only provides a more intuitive description of quantum phenomena but also facilitates the study of the quantum-classical correspondence, which is crucial for the development of quantum technologies in particular when dealing with continuous-variable systems.
 In short, quantum phase space has proven to be a privileged locus to identify quantum properties and resources \cite{Albarelli2018-ei, Chabaud2021-tq, Lee1991-io, Lutkenhaus1995-gr, De_Bievre2019-se}.

 \textit{Wigner negativity.} Although there exist multiple representations of a quantum state in phase space, the Wigner function appears as the prominent tool for that purpose \cite{Wigner1932-en}.
 It indeed benefits from a collection of useful features that make it stand out from its alternatives (see Sec. \ref{sec:preliminaries}).
 It serves as the closest quantum analogue to the classical phase-space distribution, offering a complete description of the quantum state while retaining many properties of classical probabilities.
-However, unlike classical probability distributions, the Wigner function can take on negative values, reflecting the intrinsic non-classicality and coherence of quantum states.
-This feature is particularly significant in exploring fundamental quantum effects such as quantum entanglement, interference, and the behavior of quantum systems under measurement.
-More generally, the negativity of the Wigner function has been widely recognized as a quantum resource \cite{Kenfack2004-cr, Mari2012-fs, Albarelli2018-ei}.
-Hence, the Wigner representation effects a fundamental divide between two classes of quantum states: there are Wigner-negative states, which fail to be described by a probability distribution, and Wigner-positive states, which admit a fully classical probabilistic description.
+However, unlike classical probability distributions, Wigner functions can take on negative values, reflecting the intrinsic non-classicality of quantum states.
+Generally, the negativity of the Wigner function has been widely recognized as a quantum resource \cite{Kenfack2004-cr, Mari2012-fs, Albarelli2018-ei}.
+Hence, the Wigner representation effects a fundamental divide between two classes of quantum states: there are Wigner-negative states, which fail to be described by a probability distribution, and Wigner-positive states \footnote{Strictly speaking, states whose Wigner function does not admit any negativity should be denoted as Wigner-non-negative states (since their Wigner function is $\ge 0$ and may even have zeros), but we prefer denoting them as Wigner-positive states in this paper for brevity.}, which admit a fully classical probabilistic description.
 The focus of this work will be on the latter.
-Although they may wrongly appear as irrelevant in a study of quantum states since they are devoid of negativity, Wigner-positive states remain subject to the laws of quantum physics and can exhibit intrinsically quantum features (think of the squeezing of light, for example).
+Although they may seemingly appear as irrelevant in a study of quantum states since they are devoid of negativity, Wigner-positive states remain subject to the laws of quantum physics and can exhibit intrinsically quantum features (think of the squeezing of light, for example).